 About: Hannah Donnelly struggled with mental illness as young adult, and is now pursuing a degree in psychology to become a public health promotions specialist focusing on suicide prevention.
 Hannah is an active member of her sorority and church, and also founded the WSU chapter for the non-profit organization To Write Love On Her Arms, a group dedicated to providing support and educating students about mental health and suicide prevention.

 “Serving others is engraved in my heart.
 Throughout my life, I've been exposed to mental illness that has impacted me and the people I love.
-Although there are dark days, even the lowest valleys bring lessons to equip me in helping others.
+Even the lowest valleys bring lessons to equip me in helping others.

 As a result, mental illness is something I am extremely passionate about.
-I began my student life as a nursing major and soon enough, I was less interested in how a brain cell is formed and more interested in the life long condition of ones heart and mind.
 After WSU experienced student deaths by suicide, I changed my major to Psychology with a minor in Human Development.

 My dreams are to let people know that they are loved and so much more than what is hurting them.
 To Write Love on Her Arms (TWLOHA) is a national organization dedicated to providing hope and finding help for those affected by mental illness.
 Since founding this University Chapter, many opportunities have come my way regarding mental health, including involvement in committees and campus-wide movements.
 Although my biggest obstacle has been myself, I have learned to trust in my abilities.